RetroDECK/ES-DE/INSTALL-DEV.md

 ```
 cmake -G "MinGW Makefiles" .
-make
+make -j8
 ```

 Or for a debug build:

 ```
 cmake -G "MinGW Makefiles" -DCMAKE_BUILD_TYPE=Debug .
-make
+make -j8
 ```

+Change the -j flag to whatever amount of parallel threads you want to use for the compilation.

 Unfortunately AddressSanitizer, ThreadSanitizer and UndefinedBehaviorSanitizer do not seem to be supported with MinGW.

 You run a parallel build using multiple CPU cores with the `-j` flag, for example, `make -j6`.

-Note that compilation time is much longer than on Unix or macOS, and linking is incredibly slow for a debug build (around 10 times longer compared to Linux).
+Note that compilation time is much longer than on Unix/Linux or macOS, and linking is incredibly slow for a debug build (around 10 times longer compared to Linux).
 The debug binary is also much larger than on Unix.

 **TLS/SSL certificates**